 If you haven’t spent much time around soccer, you may have a lot of questions about how the game is structured.
 One of those questions may be about whether a soccer game has a half-time break or not.
 In this article, I want to clearly explain if soccer has halftime and, if so, how it works.

 Soccer does have halftime.
 A game of soccer is split into two halves of 45 minutes each with a halftime break at the end of the first 45 minute period.
-The halftime break lasts for a total of 15 minutes.
+The halftime break in soccer lasts for a total of 15 minutes.

 The reason halftime was initially introduced into a soccer game doesn’t actually have much relevance to the way the modern game of soccer is played.
 But we’ll look at that in a moment.
 First, let’s see how halftime works and what the benefits are to it.

 Where Halftime Fits Into a Soccer Game

 The majority of popular sports incorporate some sort of break throughout the games that are played.
 Some just allow for one break, and others allow for multiple, and some even include halftime shows.

 Soccer is one of those sports that splits the game into two halves with a halftime break halfway through the game.
 If you want to know why soccer doesn’t use quarters like some other sports do, have a look at this article, I wrote explaining the reasons why.